matthewphsmith/seldon-core/examples/models/research_paper_classification/README.md

 x_train_clean = clean_text_transformer.transform(x_train)
 ```

+### Train our model: Tokenize
+We now convert our input text into tokens - for this we use the SpaCy module.

 ```python
 # Tokenize the text and get the lemmas
 spacy_tokenizer = SpacyTokenTransformer()
 x_train_tokenized = spacy_tokenizer.transform(x_train_clean)
 ```

+### Train our model: Vectorize

+Now we have to convert our tokens into input our model can read, so we convert our tokens into vector using our TFIDF vectorizer.

 ```python